bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weiler.md

 7. Developed the algorithms in algebraic coding theory on which the modern government and commercial standards are based.
 8. Developed an algorithm - now known as the Weil descent - that is important in cryptography.

 Born 27 December 1851, Winterthur, Zürich canton, Switzerland.
-Died 1 May1916, Zürich, Switzerland.
+Died 1 May 1916, Zürich, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Weiler/)